 Cunard's 3 ships the Queen Mary 2, the Queen Victoria and the Queen Elizabeth give you old world elegance with modern day comforts.
 They offer sports, dancing, casinos and spas.

 These ships are decorated with fine art.
 Classes are offered in dance, cooking and fitness.
 They also feature bingo and afternoon teas.
-Ships are being updated in 2011 with more entertainment spots and a new resort pool.

 Norwegian is also called NCL and has a large variety of dining and room options.
 Ship activities to be enjoyed include rock climbing, bowling, Broadway style shows or gambling in the casinos.